Plasminogen activator: Applications

 Urokinase is similarly used in the medical field, specifically for the treatment of pulmonary embolism.

 Plasminogen Activator Role in Breast Cancer

 Plasminogen activator inhibitor-1 not only functions as an inhibitor, but other roles of PAI-1 could suggest it could contribute to cancer.
 The other roles of PAI-1 include, cell de-adhesion, cell proliferation, apoptosis, and cell signaling.
 These roles could suggest that PAI-1 expression in the tumor microenvironment enhances tumor cell progression.
 Urokinase cleaves the zymogen plasminogen into serine protease plasmin.
-The elevated levels of uPA is an indicator of cancer which could be found in the carcinoma of the breast.
+The elevated levels of uPA are an indicator of cancer which could be found in the carcinoma of the breast.
 Plasmin can activate matrix metalloproteases (MMP's) in the extracellular matrix (ECM).
 MMP activation contributes to tumor cell invasion and metastasis by degradation of ECM components.